signalfx/splunk-otel-java-lambda/README.md

 # Splunk OpenTelemetry Java Lambda Wrapper

-The Splunk OpenTelemetry Java Lambda Wrapper is a modified version of the wrappers in the [OpenTelemetry AWS Lambda Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/master/instrumentation/aws-lambda-1.0/library) that enables you to export spans from an AWS Lambda function with Java to Splunk APM without any code changes to your Lambda functions.
+The Splunk OpenTelemetry Java Lambda is a modified version of the wrappers in the [OpenTelemetry AWS Lambda Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/master/instrumentation/aws-lambda-1.0/library) that enables you to export spans from an AWS Lambda function with Java to Splunk APM without any code changes to your Lambda functions.

-The current release uses `OpenTelemetry AWS Lambda Instrumentation` version `1.1.0` and `OpenTelemetry Java SDK` version `1.1.0`.
+The current release uses `OpenTelemetry AWS Lambda Instrumentation` version `0.17.0` and `OpenTelemetry Java SDK` version `0.17.1`.

 This Splunk distribution comes with the following defaults: